redicides/Eris/guides/DATABASE-SETUP.md

 You'll need to replace 3 values with ones of your choice:

 1. `<root username>`
-2. `<password of your choice/root password>`
+2. `<root password>`
 3. `<initial database name>`

 ## Setup

 This guide provides setup instructions for a Unix-like environment, specifically tailored for Ubuntu 24 LTS.
-It is important to follow each of the steps carefully to ensure a successful installation process.
+It is important to follow each of the steps carefully.

 ### Step 1.
-Installation
+Confirming Docker Installation

 Before you attempt to run the database, it's essential to make sure that both `docker` and `docker-compose` are installed on your machine.
 There are various methods to install them, so feel free to choose the one that works best for you.